ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect04.md

 * Reading a line from a file: getline()
 * Reading until the end of file is reached
 * Detecting failures
-* Printing error messages to standard error
+* Printing error messages to standard error with cerr